aidan-hall/collaborative-documents/README.md

 # `Math(s|ematics)?`

 Just $\frac 1 2$.
 No drama.
-No jumping through menus to find the "insert equation" button, which will *in the best case* give you a plain text input field to type some LaTeX anyway.
+No jumping through menus to find the "insert equation" button, which will *in the best case* give you a plain text input field to type some LaTeX (or maybe AsciiMath if they're cool) anyway.